1995 Indianapolis 500: Aftermath and legacy

-Arie Luyendyk's pass of Jacques Villeneuve at the start-finish line was noteworthy as it allowed him to complete the full 500 miles, becoming the second and final driver to complete 500 miles in a Buick/Menard powered car.
-Luyendyk's 7th-place finish was the second-highest for the Buick/Menard V6, surpassed only by the third-place finish of Al Unser, Sr. in 1992.
+Arie Luyendyk's pass of Jacques Villeneuve at the start-finish line was noteworthy as it allowed him to complete the full 500 miles.
+He became the second and final driver to complete the full 500 miles in a Buick/Menard-powered car.
+Luyendyk's 7th-place finish was the third-highest all-time for the Buick/Menard V6, surpassed only by the 3rd place of Al Unser Sr. in 1992, and the 6th place by Jim Crawford in 1988.

-Jacques Villeneuve went on to win the 1995 CART championship, and subsequently signed with Williams in the offseason.
-With a growing cloud of controversy and uncertainty over a potential and looming open wheel "split," the 1995 Indianapolis 500 marked a turning point in the sport.
+Jacques Villeneuve went on to win the 1995 CART championship, and subsequently left the series to join Formula One with Williams the next year.
+With a growing cloud of controversy and uncertainty over a potential and looming open wheel "split", the 1995 Indianapolis 500 marked a turning point in the sport.
 Within months, and by the 1996 race, the landscape and organizational harmony of Indy car racing would change drastically.
-Villeneuve was the first, and as of 2022, is still the only Canadian to win the Indy 500.
+Villeneuve was the first, and as of 2024, is still the only Canadian to win the Indy 500.

-Al Unser Jr., who notably failed to qualify, would like others, not be able to return to the 500 for several years, due mostly to the upcoming open wheel "split."
+Al Unser Jr., who notably failed to qualify, would like others, not be able to return to the 500 for several years, due mostly to the upcoming open wheel "split".
 The devastating result helped exacerbate an existing downward spiral that was involving his personal life.
 Unser Jr. returned to the Speedway for the first time in August of 1998, and competed in the inaugural IROC at Indy, finishing a close second to Mark Martin.
 He attended a practice session for the 1999 Indy 500, and was warmly welcomed by fans.
 For 2000, he switched full-time to the IRL, and finally got a chance to avenge his 1995 failure.